Rahul-shr/POWER-BI-projects/README.md

 The dashboard of the monthly finance budget.
 Detailed structure of monthly expense and overall budget.
+The overall dashboard helps in understanding the saving%, exxpense% and net worth and also the expenditure trend and saving trends with the help of graphical representation of the same.